 ADHD brains often have trouble with three main areas of executive functioning: their working memory, cognitive flexibility, and inhibitory control.
 A person experiencing ADHD paralysis is having a problem in one or more of these three areas:

 Working memory is an essential part of our brain’s information-processing system.
 It evolved to help us hold, process, and reproduce essential bits of information in a limited capacity.
 Remembering a phone number, for example, involves working memory.

 Working memory is important for critical thinking, reasoning, problem-solving, and decision-making.
 When people have impairments to their working memory, it is difficult to process, order, and execute different tasks.

 Cognitive flexibility is the ability to change thoughts and behaviors to account for new and developing information.
 Someone who is cognitively inflexible cannot adapt well to changes in their environment or when things do not go according to plan—and things often change or do not go according to plan.

 When people experience ADHD paralysis, they might be unable to process new and developing information.
 They may lack the cognitive flexibility to account for changes to their initial plan or the circumstances affecting them.

 Inhibitory control is a self-regulating mechanism that prevents people from carrying out inappropriate impulses and behaviors.
-People who have trouble with inhibitory control may be more impulsive or be more likely to act out their aggressions and impulses.
+People with trouble with inhibitory control may be more impulsive or more likely to act out their aggressions and impulses.

 People with ADHD who lack inhibitory control may be unable to shake off the effects of ADHD paralysis when it happens.
 They may be less resistant to distractions and procrastination because they have trouble regulating their responses to these distractions.